declanoller/declanoller.github.io/misc/testing_page.md

 The score function \\(\nabla_\theta \log p_\theta(x)\\) is pretty cool!

-Here's a block equation with mathjax:
+Here's a block equation with mathjax (kind of messed up?):
 \\[
 \begin{bmatrix}
 a & b \\